zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 - **No State Conflicts**: Impossible to have cross-contamination
 - **Easy Setup**: `create_new_ytplayer.bat worship` creates everything
 - **Flexible Naming**: No restrictions on script names
+- **True Multi-Instance**: Fixed hardcoded imports that would have broken it

+## Bug Fixes in v4.0.2:
+- Fixed hardcoded "ytplay_modules" imports in three modules
+- All imports now use relative paths
+- Multi-instance architecture will now work correctly

 ## Testing Checklist:
 - [ ] Test main template (ytplay.py) works